 The project is now being displayed on several architecture and design sites.

 To reinforce our idea and storytelling of a project in Iceland, we wanted the visualizations to reflect the mystical and otherworldly nature of the proposal – and the country itself.

 The object of the architecture has been to create an illusion where landscape and building merges – which only makes the work with the illustrations harder; the project should be understood by the client – yet camouflaged by its’ surroundings.

-Jens from Ikonoform instantly understood this, and put on this ‘dreamy touch’ just as we wished for - we had only very few revisions in the process.
+Jens from Ikonoform instantly understood this, and put on this ‘dreamy touch’ just as we wished for.
 Furthermore, he was flexible even though we had a very tight deadline.